 Students from other Universities

-Students from other Universities can enrol for the courses through our application form at OSIRIS Online Application (visit our subsidiary courses page for more information).
+Enrol for the courses through our application form at OSIRIS Online Application (visit our subsidiary courses page for more information).
 Use the same application form to apply for the Minor.

 After your form is processed, the Student Information Point will enrol you for the Minor.